aniruddhha/js-fsd-wer4566/day-26/README.md

+- We already have discussed http, REST and other things in previous sessions
-- Developing REST API for To Do List app
+- Developing REST API for ToDo List app
 - Installed depenedencies like Express and Mongo
+- Setting JSON as a middleware to express app
+- Reading request body
+- Reading URL parameters